tanazimmer/Project2/README.md

 # Is there a relationship between Hate Crimes and the Presidential administration in the US ?

+** Please visit our website to view all visulizations and data** https://tanazimmer.github.io/Project2/

 Team Members
 * Crisharon Beale created the Bar and Pie Graph.
 Created code for Flask
 * Tana Zimmer created the HTML & GeoJSON Map